Conversational AI interface for job application screening

 No answer editing

 The bigger risk was data integrity.
 Once an answer was submitted it couldn't be edited without corrupting conversation state - a single mis-tap could misrepresent a candidate's qualifications.
-This wasn't in the original scope, so I had to make the case for a confirmation screen late in the process.
-It shipped.
+This wasn't in the original scope.
+I made the case for a confirmation screen late in the process and won it by reframing the risk: a single mis-tap wasn't a UX problem, it was a data-integrity problem.
+Recruiters would be making decisions on misrepresented qualifications.
+The screen shipped.

 Scope creep & simplification